yetanotherco/aligned-layer/docs/3_guides/9_aligned_cli.md

         - `--network <The working network's name>`: The Ethereum network of the Aligned Layer Network the user is querying their balance on.
             - **default**: `devnet`
             - **possible values**: `devnet`, `holesky`, `holesky-stage`, `mainnet`
-        - `--amount <Amount to deposit>`: Amount of Ethereum in Wei to deposit into the `BatcherPaymentService.sol` contract to pay for proof submission.
+        - `--amount <Amount to deposit>`: Amount of Ethereum in Ether to deposit into the `BatcherPaymentService.sol` contract to pay for proof submission.

 - `get-user-balance [OPTIONS] --user_addr <The user's Ethereum address>`: Retrieves the user's current balance in Aligned Layer's `BatcherPaymentService.sol` contract.